HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Blog

-When can babies have sugar?
-Today’s babies are eating more sugary foods than ever before.
-Is it okay to give your baby cookies, cake and candy?
+Is it okay to give your baby cookies, cake, and candy?

-In this article, you’ll learn when you can give sweets, the potential health outcomes, and how sweet foods shape food preferences early in life.
+Many parents are worried about their kids’ sugar intake, but what about sugar and babies?
+In this article, you’ll learn when you can give sweets to your baby, the potential health outcomes of the early introduction to sweet foods, and how these foods shape food preferences early in life.

-As the world becomes more focused on infants and the nutrition they need to grow well and develop a healthy brain, you might be wondering where sweet treats fit into the mix.
+As the world becomes more focused on infants and the nutrition they need to grow well and develop a healthy brain, you may wonder where sugary drinks and sweet treats fit into the mix.
+Leading organizations have a stance of this topic:

-Not only is the introduction of sugary foods tied to later health problems in children, they also shape food preferences and choices.
+Not only is the introduction of sugary foods tied to chronic disease in children, it also may shape food preferences and choices.

 Infants and Young Toddlers: Trends in Sugar Consumption

-• About 30% of 1-year-olds and 45% of 2- to 3-year olds drink sugar-sweetened beverages on a given day, with fruit-flavored drinks being the most popular.
+• About 30% of 1-year-olds and 45% of 2- to 3-year-olds drink sugar-sweetened beverages, with fruit-flavored drinks being the most popular.

-• Twenty-seven percent of children between 1 and 3 years do not eat a single serving of vegetables on a given day.
+• Twenty-seven percent of children between 1 and 3 years do not eat a single serving of vegetables during the day.

 • About 75 percent of 2- to 3-year-olds exceed the upper limit for sodium.

-• More than 60 percent of 2- to 3-year-olds exceed saturated fat guidelines.
+• More than 60 percent of 2- to 3-year-olds go beyond saturated fat guidelines.

-Between 18 and 20 months of age, the young toddler’s diet looks similar to the adult diet.
-In other words, quite similar to the foods their parent’s eat.
+Between 18 and 20 months of age, the young toddler’s diet looks similar to the average adult diet.
+They eat the foods their parents eat.

-It’s easy to see that if we want to turn the tide on unhealthy eating and encourage healthy habits, we need to get a handle on baby’s diet.
-We need to help them get started on a healthy track with nutritious foods the focus.
+It’s easy to see that if we want to turn the tide on unhealthy eating, we need to get a handle on infant nutrition.
+We need to help babies get started on a healthy track with nutritious foods the primary focus.

-There are several reasons why sweets and sugar are things you should avoid or significantly minimize in the first two years of life.
-Here are my top 4 reasons:
+Sweets and added sugar are things you should consider avoiding in the first two years of life.
+Here’s why:

-1. Sweet Foods Contain Little to No Nutrients
+1. Sweet Foods Contain Few Nutrients and Little Nutritional Value

-Foods such as cookies, candy, and sugary cereals, and sweet drinks like juice and soda, have a lot of added sugar content, which isn’t a nutrient young children need.
+Foods such as cookies, candy, and sugary cereals, and sweet drinks like juice and soda, have a lot of added sugar, which isn’t a nutrient young children need.

-Most concerning is the sacrifice of important nutrients like calcium and vitamin D, and DHA.
-Not to mention the short-shrift fresh fruit and vegetables, and other healthy foods get when sugary foods are included in the diet of babies and toddlers.
+Most concerning is the trade-off that happens when sweets are part of a baby’s diet.
+Important nutrients like calcium and vitamin D, and DHA might get crowded out by sugar.
+Whole foods, especially fruit and vegetables and other healthy foods, get displaced when sugary foods are part of the diet.

-Given that nutrients are in high demand in the first 2 years of life, filling those little stomachs with sugar does nothing to help nourish your young one’s body or brain.
+Nutrients are in high demand in the first 2 years of life.
+Filling those little tummies with sugary food doesn’t help nourish your young one’s body or brain.

 2. Sugary Treats are High in Calories

-Often, sugary foods are also high in calories.
-Diets high in calories may ‘overfeed’ the older children, and may be associated with extra body fat.
+Often, sugary foods, while high in sugar content, are also high in calories.
+Diets high in calories may offer too much energy (calories) for children and are associated with extra body fat.

-The rate of extra body fat sits at 8% in children under 2 years of age, according to the CDC, and highlights the role of food choice as an influencer in this age group.
+The prevalence of extra body fat is about 8% in children under 2 years of age, according to the CDC.
+Food choices really matter in this age group.

-Of course, beyond age two, a balanced diet can include sweet treats.
+Of course, beyond age two, a healthy diet can include sweets.
 It’s all in the balance.
-How infants and young toddlers are fed is a factor as well.

 When can babies eat sweets?

 Sweet food begets sweet food.
-Infants are born with an established preference for sweet flavors (amniotic fluid is sweet and so is breast milk) and a dislike for bitter foods like vegetables.
+Infants are born with an established preference for sweet flavors (amniotic fluid is sweet and so is breast milk).
+They are also born with little experience with bitter tastes found in foods like vegetables.

-The foods that babies eat outside the womb, particularly if they are high in sugar and fat, may reinforce this preference for sweet foods.
+The foods that babies eat outside the womb, particularly if they are high in sugar and fat, may reinforce the preference for sweet and fatty foods.

 [Listen in to my interview with Dr. Julie Mennela about children’s preferences in food.]

-During the first 5 years of life when children are establishing their food preferences, frequent exposure to sweetened food or beverages may further encourage a preference for these foods.
+During the first 5 years when children are establishing their food preferences, frequent exposure to foods with a sweet taste or sugary beverages may further encourage a preference for these foods.

-Tooth decay can happen when your child’s teeth come in contact with too much sugar.
-It can even happen before your child has teeth.
+Tooth decay can happen when your baby’s teeth come in contact with sugar.
+It happens before your child has teeth!

 Why?
 Sugar helps bacteria grow and this causes the teeth to decay.

-Many of the liquids that young children drink contain natural sugars, including milk and other dairy products, formula, and fruit juices.
+Many of the liquids that young children drink contain natural sugars, including cow’s milk and other dairy products, infant formula, and fruit juices.

-Eating snacks with sugar also places more sugar on your child’s teeth, increasing the likelihood of decay.
+Eating solid foods with sugar also places more sugar on your child’s teeth, increasing the likelihood of decay.

 Make sure you brush your child’s teeth every day to lower the risk of tooth decay.

-If you can delay the introduction of cake, cookies, candy and sugary beverages, that is ideal.
+If you can delay the introduction of cake, cookies, candy, and sugary beverages, that’s ideal.
 Remember, the world will expose your baby (and child) to many sweet options, some of which you’ll have no control over.
+But you do have control while your child is young.

 For traditional cookies we bake in the oven, the ones full of chocolate chips and sugar, babies can look forward to eating them after they turn two.